damienbod/angular-auth-oidc-client/API_DOCUMENTATION.md

 default value : 'https://localhost:44386/wellknownconfiguration.json'

-URL used to get the configuration is reading locally.
+URL used to get the configuration if it is being read locally.

 ### resource